Welcome to Disney Extinct Attractions. My name is Cole, and I’ll be your guide for a magical journey into the movies.

 But rest assured, everyone made it out of the Nostromo (except for that one guy in the back row), which was fortunate because it was now time for the unveiling of the Ark of the Covenant.

 Before Indiana Jones had a stunt show, attraction, or was even part of the Disney family, he found his first Disney parks home in The Great Movie Ride.
-Raiders of the Lost Ark is also one of my favorite films, and it was especially fitting that two of the coolest Easter eggs in the attraction were hidden in the room that glorifies finding hidden things.
+Raiders of the Lost Ark is also one of my favorite films, and it was especially fitting that one of the coolest Easter eggs in the attraction were hidden in the room that glorifies finding hidden things.

 After seeing Indy uncover the ancient piece of history, it was time for you to do some archaeology yourself as you entered a mysterious chamber with a giant red jewel perched near the top of a stone sphinx.